Skip to main content

 Do you know any unpaid carer or patients' next of kin who may require additional support during the hospital stay of those they care for?
 Please let them know about our weekly carers cafe.

-A weekly drop in session is held each Wednesday from 2pm to 5pm at the MOP hub discharge lounge, G level, West Wing, Southampton General Hospital, with carers lead Gloria Ede.
+A weekly drop in session is held each Wednesday from 2pm to 5pm at the MOP hub discharge lounge, G level, West Wing, Southampton General Hospital.

 Support available includes: